iomete/iom-docs/docs/user-guide/sql-editor.md

 <Img src="/img/user-guide/sql-editor/sql-editor-worksheets.png" alt="IOMETE SQL Editor - Worksheets" maxWidth="700px"/>

-### Quering data
+### Querying data

 :::info
 Before running a query you must select a running **[Lakehouse](https://iomete.com/docs/user-guide/virtual-lakehouses)** and **Database**.
 :::

-To select (or change) the Runing lakehouse for a worksheet, click the `Select Lakehouse` dropdown in the upper-right corner of the query editor.
+To select (or change) the Running lakehouse for a worksheet, click the `Select Lakehouse` dropdown in the upper-right corner of the query editor.

 To select (or change) the current database for a worksheet, click the `Select Database` dropdown in the upper-right corner of the query editor.